Berlin clarifies gender equality rules for topless bathing – DW – 03/28/2023

 "I thought about it and I came to the conclusion that: 'No, I don't want to ashamed of my breasts anymore, it's actually not in order,'" Mies told DW.
 "This permanent sexualization that we are exposed to, and it's not just about breasts, I just don't want to accept it anymore."

-Mies filed a complaint with the ombudsman's office responsible for compliance with Berlin's Anti-Discrimination Act (LADG), a law that was introduced in the state of Berlin in June 2020, and is the first of its kind in Germany.
-The General Equal Treatment Act (AGG), which covers the whole of Germany, forbids discrimination in labor and civil law contexts.
+Mies filed a complaint with the ombudsman's office responsible for compliance with Berlin's Anti-Discrimination Act, a law that was introduced in the state of Berlin in June 2020 and is the first of its kind in Germany.
+The General Equal Treatment Act, which covers the whole of Germany, forbids discrimination in labor and civil law contexts.
 Berlin's Anti-Discrimination Act extends this existing law to guard against discrimination in the public sector.

 Lebreton decided to sue, in one of the first cases to be launched off the back of Berlin's Anti-Discrimination Act.
 She lost her case, with the district court (Landesgericht) ruling that women's breasts are different to men's and can therefore by subject to different regulations.
 Lebreton is currently in the process of appealing the decision at the Berlin Appellate Court (Kammergericht).